Cam-K/nesemu/README.md

 # Nintendo Entertainment System Emulator
 A simple NES emulator, written in C and SDL2

-Only compatible with mapper 0 games at the moment.
+Only compatible with some mapper 0 games at the moment.

 ## How to compile on Linux system: